crupig/Evalplus-CSSS/README.md

 **Replace scripts**:

 Replace all the scripts in `scripts_to_replace` in the `.venv/lib/python3.12/site-packages/evalplus` path.
+The relative path of each script is reported in the first line of the script itself.

 ```bash run_gen.sh <DEVICE_ID> <MODEL_PATH>```